 You may want some control over that.
 This is where creating multiple ad sets for similarly priced countries may be a good idea.

 Have proper perspective here.
-Targeting globally all of the time using all The campaign objective is the ultimate goal for your Facebook ad.
-Your selection will impact options, including optimization and delivery. is probably a bad idea.
+Targeting globally all of the time using all When you create a campaign, one of the first things you'll do is select an objective.
+The campaign objective is your ultimate goal.
+Your selection will impact options, including optimization and delivery.
+Options include Awareness, Traffic, Engagement, Leads, App Promotion, and Sales.
+More is probably a bad idea.
 Refusing to target certain countries may also limit your opportunities.
 Know the risks and know how to mitigate those risks.

 9. All Placements vs. Select Placements

-Look, I have a very strong opinion about one Facebook placement in particular.
-I have seen really bad stuff from Audience Network.
+Look, I have a very strong opinion about one Facebook A placement is a location where your ad is shown.
+Examples include Facebook's mobile Feed, Messenger, Instagram feed, Audience Network, right-hand column, and more.
+More in particular.
+I have seen really bad stuff from Audience Network is a network of mobile apps that have been approved to monetize their apps with ads.
+This is how you can show your Meta ads to people while they are away from the Meta family of apps.
+Audience Network and associated groups are among your placement selection options in the ad set.
+More.
 It’s where the most click fraud and accidental clicks happen.
 The Audience Network is often the source of “too-good-to-be-true” results (because they are).

 But, is that a hard-and-fast rule for everyone?
 Of course not.
 If you get sales from Audience Network, use it.
 There are a lot of placements these days.
 Find what works for you and what doesn’t.